bluesky/ophyd-async/README.rst

 Documentation  https://blueskyproject.io/ophyd-async
 ============== ==============================================================

-Python library for asynchronously interfacing with hardware.
-It is intended to be used as an abstraction layer that enables experiment orchestration and data acquisition code to operate above the specifics of particular devices and control systems.
+Python library for asynchronously interfacing with hardware, intended to be used as an abstraction layer that enables experiment orchestration and data acquisition code to operate above the specifics of particular devices and control systems.

 Both ophyd and ophyd-async are typically used with the `Bluesky Run Engine`_ for